microsoftarchive/Learn-LTI/docs/DEPLOYMENT_GUIDE.md

 ### ⚠️ B2C ONLY: Configuration Values

 If you ran a b2c setup, the Script will display the Configuration values required for setting up Moodle to work with b2c after completion.
-Please **copy these values** since, they are needed in setting up the B2C Configuration as seen [here](./DEVTESTENV.md#setting-up-your-test-lms-environment-with-azure-ad-b2c-multitenant-sign-in).
+Please **copy these values** since, they are needed in setting up the B2C Configuration as seen in step 2 of [here](./DEVTESTENV.md#setting-up-your-test-lms-environment-with-azure-ad-b2c-multitenant-sign-in).

 ![B2C Configuration Values](../images/B2C_Deployment/b2cConfigurationValues.png)